 The overall vision for the industry is to be a trusted and respected grassfed beef sector that achieves long-term resilience and profitability.

-'Beef 2015 and beyond' has three strategic themes that provide the focus for industry effort, along with two core activities that enable and underpin each theme.
+The National Strategies for the Grassfed Beef Sector has three strategic themes that provide the focus for industry effort, along with two core activities that enable and underpin each theme.

 The three strategic themes are: